ahoward-cf/ppmap/README.md

 /home/[USERNAME]/ppmap/
 /home/[USERNAME]/ppmap/source/

-In /home/[USERNAME]/ppmap/ run 'sh make'.
-This should compile and place the ppmap and premap applications in /home/[USERNAME]/ppmap/.
+In /home/[USERNAME]/ppmap/ run 'make'.
+This should compile and place the ppmap and premap applications in /home/[USERNAME]/ppmap/bin/.

 Open /home/[USERNAME]/ppmap/run_ppmap.sh in your text editor.
 Replace instances of [USERNAME] with your HAWK login.